 Mercantile Rowing Club (VIC)

-Rosemary had her own sporting achievements being a noted marathon water skier, a tricks ski duo with her brother and also a speed boat racer.
-She also was a noted arranger of social functions being a director of the Australian American Association which hosted events for visiting businessmen, servicemen and diplomats.
+Rosemary had her own sporting achievements being a water skier, a tricks ski duo with her brother and also a speed boat racer.
+She also was an arranger of social functions being a director of the Australian American Association which hosted events for visiting businessmen, diplomats and US Navy servicemen.

-Rosemary with President Sir John and Lady Young at 1993 World Sculling Cup
+Rosemary with President Sir John and Lady Young at 1992 Australian Henley

 By 1990, the regatta had sufficient clout and financial strength to invite five international crews to race at it and take on a bid for the first World Cup in the southern hemisphere.
 This bid was successful and in 1993, the first ever World Sculling Cup was held.
 The regatta was a four day event with 500 people attending a luncheon on the course daily.
 This event captured the imagination of sports loving people of Melbourne and brought great fame to the sport.
 It brought back the sport of rowing to the Yarra River and the television coverage of rowing.
 It was a great achievement for Rosemary and her skilled and enthusiastic 1993 team that made it happen.